 In addition to the birds, other animals in the region include a large population of American alligators, who thrive in these swampy regions, as well as a variety of young fish that are born and live their juvenile lives in the protection of the wetlands.
 Green sea turtles, which are endangered, can also be found in the Gulf of Mexico region of the delta, increasingly, as their other habitats become more and more threatened.

 Mammals include the threatened Louisiana black bear, minks, muskrats, beavers, armadillos, foxes, coyotes and bobcats.

 Threats To The Mississippi River Delta

 Unfortunately, the delta is experiencing a period of extreme threat.
 According to National Geographic, the state of Louisiana is losing roughly 60 square kilometers of wetland per year.
 At this rapid rate, it is estimated that the shoreline of the coast will recede some 50 or more kilometers by the year 2040.
+This is a major problem, as these landscapes are weakened, they become more vulnerable to strong winds and flooding.
 In essence, the wetlands are drying up due to both human development (specifically the construction of river levees and dams which constrict the natural flow of the river) and climate change, which has caused more and more rapid evaporation rates.